Suite S-145

 Math Center

-Utilize Worcester State’s specialized Math services–designed to enhance your learning and success in any course that contains mathematical components.
+Utilize Worcester State’s specialized Math services–designed to enhance your learning and success, the Math Center provides tutoring for all math courses up through Calculus II and some other courses that contain mathematical components.

 PAL

-For many courses, Worcester State provides peer tutoring, which can be both a study resource and an employment opportunity
+For many courses, the Worcester State STEM Center provides peer tutoring, which can be both a study resource and an employment opportunity.

 Math Club